johnpfeiffer

 2026 Addendum

-The well crafted open source agent harness "Pi" handles the problem elegantly (if you directly support multiple AI vendors you will need the Adapter Pattern):
+The well crafted open source agent harness "Pi" handles the problem elegantly (supporting multiple AI vendors via the Adapter Pattern):

 • https://pi.dev/